ministryofjustice/analytics-platform-control-panel/doc/architecture.md

 # Architecture

-This document is to show the key design and implementation of this application, but it won't go down in very defail level.
-The best way to know very detail code leve is to read the codes
+This document shows the key design and implementation of Control Panel, but it does not go down into the deepest level of detail.
+Once you have familiarised yourself with the application's architecture using this document, we recommend delving into the code and our [technical documentation site](https://silver-dollop-30c6a355.pages.github.io/documentation/50-systems/control-panel/#control-panel) for further details.

 ## System overview
 ![System Overview](./images/system_overview.png "The system overview of the app")

-The system diagram above shows how many external tools/services/platform the control panel interacts with, which partially explain the complicated part in this app is not the users' requirement, but the integration with different external systems.
-A few extra points
+The system diagram above shows the many external tools, services and platforms that the Control Panel interacts with.
+This partially explains that the complicated aspects of this app do not arise from the users' requirements, but rather the integration with different external systems.

+A few points of particular note:
-- User authenticating to the control panel via github through Auth0.
+- Users authenticate to the Control Panel via GitHub through Auth0.
-- The main infrastructure the app communicates is AWS platform including IAM, SSM, SecretManager, EKS clusters.
+- The main infrastructure that the app communicates with is AWS, including IAM, SSM, Secrets Manager, and EKS clusters.
-- Each interaction with external system requires authentication + authorisation process, especially for AWS platform.
+- Each interaction with an external system requires an authentication + authorisation process, especially for AWS.
-  Due to the reason of trying to manage different resources and clusters easier and secure, control panel needs to access different AWS accounts.
+Control Panel needs access to several different AWS accounts which are used to manage different resources.
+This separation improves the security and organisation of our resources.

 ## Authentication

-The authentications between our end users and the apps including control panel, tooling and AWS console are managed through Auth0 platform by using github as external Identity Provider
+The authentication between our end users and the apps including Control Panel, tooling and AWS console is managed through Auth0 by using GitHub as an external Identity Provider.

-Auth0 is a platform which sits between our applications and our sources of users, which adds a level of abstraction, so the applications are isolated from any changes to and idiosyncrasies of each source's implementation.
+Auth0 is a platform which sits between our applications and our sources of users, which adds a level of abstraction so the applications are isolated from any changes to and idiosyncrasies of each source's implementation.

 * [Auth0 introduction](https://auth0.com/docs/)